marcmylemans/marcmylemans.github.io/_posts/2025-01-30-ollama_run_deepseek_locally.md

 ### Step 1: Download and Install Ollama

-Installing Ollama is straightforward—just follow these steps:
+Installing Ollama is straightforward, just follow these steps:

 1. Head over to the official **[Ollama download page](https://ollama.com/download)**.
 2. Click on the **Windows download** option.